 This doorway is silver plated and also features a number of other images of the different forms of the Goddess.
 A 6-foot tall statue of Maharaja Krishnaraja Wodeyar III stands within the ‘Antharala’ along with statues of his three wives.

 A statue of Mahishasura with a cobra in one hand and a sword in the other is also housed in the temple.
 A stone statue of the Goddess Chamundeshwari stands within the sanctum sanctorum.
-She is portrayed in a seated position with 8 arms.
+They portrayed her in a seated position with 8 arms.

 The original shrine was constructed in the 12th century while the 1008 steps leading up to it were added only in the 17th century.
 In 1827, it was repaired by Krishnaraja Wodeyar III who presented the temple with several jewels and vehicles that are used on special religious occasions.